Mentoring Resources

 Undergraduate Astronomy Research Tutorial Repository

 The Astronomy Research Tutorial Repository serves as an excellent resource for undergraduate students learning how to program in the Python language, as well as introducing several other astronomy-specific software packages.
 This is a work in progress and contributions are always welcome.
-Please check back periodically for new additions, and stay tuned for the set of python modules for beginners to be released in Fall 2020!
+Please check back periodically for new additions!

 Graduate Student Research Agreement Template